utshomax/postman-docs/src/pages/docs/administration/team-merge.md

     You will need to [reassign roles (workspace, collection, and environment level)](/docs/collaborating-in-postman/roles-and-permissions/), [recreate workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-a-new-workspace), [recreate monitors](/docs/monitoring-your-api/setting-up-monitor/), [recreate mocks](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/), [re-import API schemas](/docs/getting-started/importing-and-exporting-data/#importing-api-specifications), and [republish documentation from your new team pages](/docs/publishing-your-api/publishing-your-docs/).

-* **What happens to published documentation from my earlier team?**
+* **What happens to published documentation from my previous team?**

-    Your documentation links will break since the earlier team is no longer active.
+    Your documentation links will break since the previous team is no longer active.
 New documentation URLs will need to be generated when collections are [republished from your new team pages](/docs/publishing-your-api/publishing-your-docs/).
-If you are [publishing to a custom domain](/docs/publishing-your-api/custom-doc-domains/), unpublish and remove the domain from your earlier team in order to add it to your new team and republish.
+If you are [publishing to a custom domain](/docs/publishing-your-api/custom-doc-domains/), unpublish and remove the domain from your previous team in order to add it to your new team and republish.

-* **What happens to the earlier team once everyone leaves?**
+* **What happens to the previous team once everyone leaves?**

     If it's a free team, the team is deleted after the last user leaves the team.
 Previous users of the deleted team will no longer have access to the team's workspaces, including personal workspaces, or any elements in them.
 Users can [export their Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) prior to leaving the team to ensure it stays with them.